dinhomathias/Amc/Home.md

 Introductory articles and frequently referenced pages.

-### PTB Features & Concepts
+### Concepts & Important Elements

-Introductions & explanations of the different components the powerful `telegram.ext` offers.
+Introductions & explanations of how the components of `telegram.ext` work and interact with each other.

+### Notable Features

+Elaborate explanation to more advanced features of `telegram.ext`.

 ### Code Resources